Roberto Rosales: FC Twente

 Rosales joined Eredivisie side Twente in a three-year deal on 30 July 2010.
 Upon joining club, Rosales became a direct replacement for Ronnie Stam, who left for Premier League side Wigan Athletic and was presented to the media a few days later, where he was given a number fifteen shirt.
 However, his debut was soon delayed, due to work permit, and was granted work permit to play for the club on 19 August 2010.

 After making his debut against Vitesse, where he made 9 minutes on 21 August 2010, Rosales made his first start on 29 August 2010, and played the full 90 minutes of a 4–0 home routing over Utrecht.
 Rosales scored his first goal for the club on 11 September 2010, in a 2–1 win over VVV-Venlo.
 On 7 December 2010, Rosales scored a goal in a 3–3 home draw against Tottenham Hotspur, for the season's UEFA Champions League, and became the first Venezuelan to do so.
 He continued to appear regularly for the Tukkers and despite being suspended, including a red card against Roda JC on 10 April 2011.
 Though he was on the bench that saw Twente beat Ajax 3–2 in the KNVB Cup final, Rosales finished his first season, making forty-five appearances and scoring two times in all competitions.

 Ahead of the 2011–12 season, Rosales' performance saw him being linked to the likes of Real Madrid.
 Despite this, Rosales remained at the club, although he began competing with Tim Cornelisse over the right-back position and started the season well when he provided a hat-trick assists, in a 5–2 win over ADO Den Haag on 18 September 2011.
 Rosales then set up a goal for Marc Janko to score the winning goal, in a 1–0 against Fulham in a UEFA Europa League on 1 December 2011.
-After a serving a one match suspension, due to being booked for the fifth time this season, he scored on his return from suspension on 21 March 2012, in a 2–1 win over De Graafschap.
-Following his return, Rosales regained his first team place for the remainder of the season, as he made forty-one appearances and scoring once in all competitions.
+After serving a one-match suspension, due to being booked for the fifth time that season, he scored on his return from suspension on 21 March 2012, in a 2–1 win over De Graafschap.
+Following his return, Rosales regained his first team place for the remainder of the season, making 41 appearances and scoring once in all competitions.